The Importance of Being Earnest: First productions

 The play was first produced at the St James's Theatre, London, on 14 February – Valentine's Day – 1895, preceded by a curtain-raiser, a short comedy called In the Season, by Langdon E. Mitchell.
-During most of the month-long rehearsal period Wilde was on holiday in Algeria with his gay partner, Lord Alfred Douglas, but he returned in time for the dress rehearsal on 12 February.
+During most of the month-long rehearsal period Wilde was on holiday in Algeria with his partner, Lord Alfred Douglas, but he returned in time for the dress rehearsal on 12 February.
 Douglas remained in Algiers; his father, the Marquess of Queensberry, planned to disrupt the premiere by throwing a bouquet of rotten vegetables at the playwright when he took his bow at the end.
 Wilde learned of the plan and Alexander cancelled Queensberry's ticket and arranged for the police to bar his entrance.
 Wilde wrote to Douglas, "He arrived with a prize fighter!!
 (Note: Queensberry had been a prize fighter himself in his younger days, and retained what one historian calls "his band of bruisers".)
 I had all Scotland Yard to guard the theatre.
 He prowled around for three hours, then left chattering like a monstrous ape".
 Queensberry left the bouquet at the theatre entrance.

 Wilde arrived for the premiere dressed in "florid sobriety", wearing a green carnation in his lapel.
 Allan Aynesworth, who played Algernon Moncrieff, recalled to Hesketh Pearson:

 In my fifty-three years of acting, I never remember a greater triumph than the first night of The Importance of Being Earnest ...
 The audience rose in their seats and cheered and cheered again.

 The theatrical newspaper The Era reported that the play "met with enthusiastic and unanimous approval" and confidently predicted "a long and prosperous run".
 Aynesworth was "debonair and stylish", and Alexander, who played Jack Worthing, "demure"; according to The Era, "Mr George Alexander played Worthing just as a part of this sort should be played, i.e., with entire seriousness and no indication of purposed irony".
 The Morning Post said that Irene Vanbrugh and Evelyn Millard could not be bettered and caught the required Gilbertian tone.
 The Observer remarked on the "rapturous amusement" of the audience, and echoed The Eras prediction of a long run.

 According to the published text, the characters, descriptions and cast comprised: